richiepreece/adobe-livestream-demo/README.md

 npm start
 ```
 ### Exercise #5: Active Visitors on site.
-1. Go to `livestream_listener.js` and add a variable for Active Visitors:
+1. Go to `livestream_listener.js` and add a variable for Active Visitors on line 8:
 ```
 var uniqueVisitors = {};
 ```
-2. Add the code to calculate Active Visitors at about line 18:
+2. Add the code to calculate Active Visitors at about line 17:
 ```
 // Calculate Active Visitors on site. if(!uniqueVisitors[hit.visIdLow + '' + hit.visIdHigh]) {